Inside: A list of local parks and playgrounds in the Easley and Pickens, SC areas, with details and tips from local parents.

 ProjectROCK Easley is open daily Monday-Friday from 3-10 pm, Saturday 10 am – 10 pm, and Sunday from Noon-8 pm.

-Looking for holiday things to do in Easley and Pickens County?
-There are holiday events, places to see Santa, tree lightings, lots of Christmas parades, shopping events and much more all happening right in Pickens County.
+If you live in Pickens or Easley, holiday things to do are abundant!
+There are holiday events, places to see Santa, tree lightings, lots of Christmas parades, shopping events, and much more all happening right in Pickens County.
 Celebrate the season with some of these Christmas things to do in Easley and Pickens County for the whole family.

 Looking for things to do in Easley, SC?
 Or a new a place to explore?
 Don’t want to travel too far?
 We’ve got recommendations no matter your preference when it comes to adventure near Easley.